 With every electric vehicle that is sold, Big Oil sees a drop in demand for gasoline and diesel fuel.
 The typical vehicle that travels 12,000 miles a year and gets 25 mpg burns about 500 gallons of fuel a year.
 With a plug-in electric vehicle, fuel consumption drops to ZERO gallons burned per year regardless of how many miles are driven.
 More electric vehicle sales, therefore, means less demand for gas and oil, less need for expanded drilling and fracking (and the environmental impacts that go with such endeavors), and lower profits for Big Oil.

 So where will all the electrical energy come from to power the growing fleet of electric vehicles?
-Some of it will come from clean energy sources such as wind and solar.
-But realistically, much of it will come from conventional coal or natural gas-fired power plants and (horrors!) nuclear power.
+Some of it will come from clean energy sources such as wind, solar or nuclear.
+But realistically, much of it will come from conventional coal or natural gas-fired power plants.